Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Nested latent class models for VA data

 \section{Nested latent class models for VA data}

 In this section, we present the nested latent class model for VA data, \nameholder{}.
-We first introduce a single-domain latent class model, and then extend it to jointly model data from multiple domains.
+We first introduce a single-domain latent class model that parsimoniously models the joint distribution of symptoms and causes, and then extend it to modeling data from multiple domains.